dilawar/ical-desktop-notification/README.md

-Given an ical url of a calendar, this application sends a desktop notificaiton when an event is about to occur (in 3 minutes).
+Given the ical url of a calendar, this application sends a desktop notificaiton when an event is about to occur (in 3 minutes).

 You can either set the environment variable `ICAL_CALENDAR_URL` or pass it at